NCAR/geocat-comp/docs/getting_started/index.rst

 Getting Started
 ===============
 This is a quick guide to getting set up and familiar with GeoCAT-comp.
+You'll get an overview of what geocat-comp is, why we made it, and what functionalities it provides.
+You'll also get quick installation instructions, some simple examples, and info for where to get additional help.

 .. toctree::
    :maxdepth: 2